University of Warwick: Student housing

 The Warwick campus currently has around 6,300 student bedrooms across a range of undergraduate and postgraduate residences.
 All of the residences are self-catered, and each has residential tutors and a warden.
 Warwick guarantees accommodation for all first-year undergraduate students, regardless of their present address.
 Many of the university's postgraduate population are also catered for, with some specific residences available for postgraduate living.
 Each residence accommodates a mixture of students both with home and international status, male and female, and, sometimes, undergraduate and postgraduate.

 In their second and third years, many students live in one of the surrounding towns: either Coventry, Canley, Kenilworth or Royal Leamington Spa, where they can live in student accommodation or independently owned residences.
 Since 2011, Warwick has constructed two new halls of residences for the students.
 Bluebell, opened in 2011, offers accommodation in flats of eight people, with a total of 505 single rooms for first-year undergraduates.
 The Sherbourne residences was opened in 2012, which similarly provides 527 ensuite rooms to first-years, and was extended with a further 267 rooms in 2017.
 A further 700 new rooms were built in the Cryfield Village, namely Cryfield ‘Townhouse’ and ‘Standard’ residences.

 Political incidents

 In June 2014, the university announced Alex Davies, a member of the proscribed terrorist organisation National Action, voluntarily withdrew from his course.
-In early 2018, it was made public that a group of male students had constituted a group chat in which many references to rape, occasionally targeted at particular other students, and other sexual offences were made, in such a way which left significant cause for concern.
-As a result of this and other incidents, students staged a Sit-in in 2021 in the central plaza of the university.
+In early 2018, it was reported that a group of male students had constituted a group chat in which many references to rape, occasionally targeted at particular other students, and other sexual offences were made, in such a way which left significant cause for concern.
+As a result of this and other incidents, students staged a sit-in in 2021 in the central plaza of the university.
 In January 2020, the university was criticised for choosing not to adopt the IHRA definition of antisemitism.
 This decision was later reversed in October following intervention by Education Secretary Gavin Williamson.
-In June 2024, Students of the University's Conservative association were filmed singing and dancing to the Nazi-era World War II marching song "Erika" at their annual black-tie dinner.